Compare Orders Guide

 • Identifying patterns: Finding which areas have higher/lower emissions

-2. The Aggregator page will load with toggleable sidebars
+2. The COMPARE ORDERS page will load

 Understanding the Interface

-The Aggregator has a unique layout with toggleable sidebars:
+COMPARE ORDERS has a unique layout with toggleable sidebars:

-• Right Sidebar (Selection Panel): Filters and options
+• Right Sidebar (Selection Panel): Filters and options (can be toggled)

-• Toggle Buttons: Show/hide the sidebars
+• Toggle Button: Show/hide the right sidebar

-Toggle Buttons
+Toggle Button

-• "☰ Selection Panel": Toggle the right sidebar (filters)
+• "☰ Selection Panel": Toggle the right sidebar (filters and options)

-Step-by-Step: Using the Aggregator
+Step-by-Step: Using COMPARE ORDERS

-Step 1: Select Counties
+Step 1: Select Orders

 Step 2: Choose Pollutant